brianzelip/Azellaz.com/maintenance.md

 Want to change the meta image for a page?
 Copy the image to images/meta/, and update the appropriate property in \_config.yml.

 See changelog v1.9.0 for further discussion.

+## Generating new product pages when store state changes

+Need to run `npm run newPreJekyllBuildProductPages` whenever Abbie updates the items currently available in the store.